LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 **To inactivate or activate a bot transfer group**

-1. From the bots dashboard that lists your bots, click **Bot Transfer Groups** in the upper-left corner.
+1. From the bots dashboard that lists your bots, click **Bot Transfer Groups** in the upper-right corner.
 2. In the left panel, select the group.
 3. In the right panel, click the **Status** slider.
 To activate the group, turn it on; to inactivate the group, turn it off.
 4. Click **Save**.